Equinox (EP)

-Equinox is a collaborative EP by Australian heavy metal band Northlane and metalcore band In Hearts Wake.
+Equinox is a collaborative EP by Australian metalcore bands Northlane and In Hearts Wake.
 It was released on 20 April 2016 through UNFD.
 It was produced by Will Putney and recorded in January 2016 at Holes and Corners recording studio in Southbank, Victoria, although the drumming was recorded at Sing Sing Recording Studios in South Yarra.
 It peaked at No. 75 on the ARIA Charts.

 A limited edition vinyl was released of only 600 copies.

 Background and promotion

 According to In Hearts Wake guitarist Ben Nairne, a collaboration between the two bands had been in the works since at least 2015, however both band's busy schedules didn't permit them any free time.
 The extended play was recorded in secret and released without any prior announcement on 20 April 2016.
 To promote the EP, Northlane and In Hearts Wake co-headlined a tour in June.
 Supporting them were Hands Like Houses and Ocean Grove.

 A music video for the entire EP was released on 19 October.